top 0

 Shake Shack

 When you don’t know what to eat, you can’t go wrong with a stacked burger and a side of fries.
-Shake Shack’s seventh location in Hong Kong has over 3,000 square feet of space, so bring your friends, family, and pets!
-Serving avocado bacon burgers ($72) and ice-cold lemonade ($25), the restaurant also has a bright and funky mural inspired by the classic aeroplane chess board game that’s the perfect backdrop for your selfies.
+One of Shake Shack’s eight locations in Hong Kong, the Tung Chung outpost has over 3,000 square feet of space, so bring your friends, family, and pets!
+Serving its iconic Shackburgers, Smokeburgers, and pistachio shake, the restaurant also has a bright and funky mural inspired by the classic aeroplane chess board game that’s the perfect backdrop for your selfies.

 Shake Shack, Unit G20, G/F, Citygate Outlets, 20 Tat Tung Road, Tung Chung